This is the multi-page printable view of this section. Click here to print.

 Gardener makes sure that workload Pods are only scheduled to Nodes where all node-critical components required for running workload Pods are ready.
 For this, Gardener follows the proposed solution by the Kubernetes community and registers new Node objects with the node.gardener.cloud/critical-components-not-ready taint (effect NoSchedule). gardener-resource-manager’s Node controller reacts on newly created Node objects that have this taint.
 The controller removes the taint once all node-critical Pods are ready (determined by checking the Pods’ Ready conditions).

-The Node controller considers all DaemonSets and Pods with the label node.gardener.cloud/critical-component=true as node-critical.
+The Node controller considers all DaemonSets and Pods as node-critical which run in the kube-system namespace and are labeled with node.gardener.cloud/critical-component=true.
 If there are DaemonSets that contain the node.gardener.cloud/critical-component=true label in their metadata and in their Pod template, the Node controller waits for corresponding daemon Pods to be scheduled and to get ready before removing the taint.

 Additionally, the Node controller checks for the readiness of csi-driver-node components if a respective Pod indicates that it uses such a driver.
 This is achieved through a well-defined annotation prefix (node.gardener.cloud/wait-for-csi-node-).
 For example, the csi-driver-node Pod for Openstack Cinder is annotated with node.gardener.cloud/wait-for-csi-node-cinder=cinder.csi.openstack.org.
 A key prefix is used instead of a “regular” annotation to allow for multiple CSI drivers being registered by one csi-driver-node Pod.
 The annotation key’s suffix can be chosen arbitrarily (in this case cinder) and the annotation value needs to match the actual driver name as specified in the CSINode object.
 The Node controller will verify that the used driver is properly registered in this object before removing the node.gardener.cloud/critical-components-not-ready taint.
 Note that the csi-driver-node Pod still needs to be labelled and tolerate the taint as described above to be considered in this additional check.